-The mid-poly workflow is a popular approach for hard surface modeling in the video game industry.
+A mid-poly workflow is a popular approach for hard surface modeling in the video game industry.
 Huge AAA games like Star Citizen, Alien Isolation use it extensively in combination with other techniques like decals and trim sheets.
-I used this approach also in project I worked on, Black Mirror (2017), Letzte Worte and VR trainings from Innerspace.
+I used this approach also in other projects I worked on, Black Mirror (2017), Letzte Worte, and VR-trainings from Innerspace.
 You can see all of them in my portfolio section.
-The workflow is heavily based on bevels, weighted normals and the manipulation of vertex normal to influence the shading of a surface.
-It does not rely on additional support loops and is completely different to the subdivision modeling approach.
+The workflow is heavily based on bevels, weighted normals, and the manipulation of vertex normal to influence the shading of a surface.
+It does not rely on additional support loops and is completely different from the subdivision modeling approach.

-I won’t not go into much detail here as there are a lot of resources available online.
+I won’t go into much detail here as there are a lot of resources available online.
 I can recommend the tutorials about hard surface modeling from Gleb Alexandrov.
-He has a dedicated video about Weighted normal and how to use them in blender.
-He compares the results to other approaches and explains the workflow in depth.
+He has a dedicated video about Weighted normals and how to use them in Blender.
+He compares the results to other approaches and explains the workflow in-depth.
 Check it out.

 The image beneath is from this video and illustrates the concept of weighted normals.
 The small arrows represent the vertex normals.
 By manipulating their direction, you can manipulate the shading of the object.

 This approach is highly scalable and applicable to any asset complexity.